Pupil Personnel Services Credential: School Counseling Designation – Post-Master’s Level

 The program is designed to supplement in a systematic manner an already completed master's degree.
 It comprises a minimum of 15-semester units that can be completed in two or three semesters.
 The three-course school specialization sequence (COUN 716, COUN 717, COUN 718) is offered fall, spring, and fall.
 Students also complete a post-master's internship, consisting of a minimum of 800 hours in two of three settings (elementary, middle, or high school) and under the supervision of a credentialed school counselor who has been practicing in the field for at least two years.
 Additional courses may be required depending on the student’s previous coursework.

-Applications are accepted for fall semester only and must be received through the Cal State Apply system no later than January 15 of each year.
+Applications are accepted for the fall semester only and must be received through the Cal State Apply system no later than January 15 of each year.
 The department reviews each application and, if accepted, consultation with the coordinator of the school counseling program is required to determine which classes are needed to complete the PPSC program.
 Upon departmental review of the application and acceptance to the credential program, the student is invited for advising and orientation.

 Pupil Personnel Services Credential: School Counseling Designation — Minimum 15 units